SDN Children’s Services

 - Any related party transaction.

-The Board has established a register of Directors’ interests and records therein any conflicts.
-The Register is a standing agenda item at the beginning of all Board meetings.
+The SDN Board has established a Register of Directors’ interests and records therein any conflicts that apply.
+The Register is a standing agenda item at the beginning of all SDN Board meetings.
+The Senior Leadership Team also maintains a register of interests which is reviewed quarterly at a Senior Leadership Team meeting.

 Risk and compliance